Native Fish in the Classroom

 How do paddlefish get to the classroom?

-Participation in NFC Includes:
+Participation in NFC includes:

-- Equipment: aquaria setup and supplies
+- Equipment loaned by LDWF: aquaria setup and supplies

 Schedule:

-For More Information, contact:
+For more information, contact: